wheelcomplex/nbd-client/README.md

 protocol that allows one to export a block device to a client.
 This client is designed to run on top of FreeBSD's GEOM Gate device driver, keeping the network client in a userland daemon rather than in a kernel module.
+Capsicum is used to limit the capabilities of the client once connected.

 ## Caveats